 Check your adjusted clock against a reliable timepiece several times over the course of a day and continue making adjustments until your clock reads correctly.

 Locate a small hole on the top of your clock.
 There may be the words 'fast' and 'slow' marked around the hole to direct you in setting the clock's speed.

+Insert the narrower end of a double-ended key into the hole.
 Turn the key gently to the left, or the direction indicated on the top of the clock, to slow the clock down.
 One full revolution slows the clock by two minutes per 24-hour period.
 Check the clock against a reliable timepiece several times during the day and adjust as needed.

-Keep an eye on the time for 24 hours to ensure that your clock is running fast and has not just been set improperly.
+Set the time on your non-mechanical electric or battery-powered clock to match an accurate timepiece.
+Keep an eye on the time for 24 hours to ensure that your clock runs fast and has not just been set improperly.

 Plug your clock into an outlet in a different room and test the time again for 24 hours.
 Your outlet may not provide steady electricity to the clock.
 If you have a battery-powered clock, replace the batteries.

 If your clock still appears to run fast after taking these steps, bring the clock to a repair shop for maintenance.
 It may have a faulty or broken motor, and a professional has the tools and equipment to efficiently replace or fix it.

 Shaunta Alburger has been a professional writer for 15 years.
 She's worked on staff at both major Las Vegas newspapers, as well as a rural Nevada weekly.
 Her first novel was published in 2014.